garygr2002/Rebalance/README.md

 1. Codes that describe the holding hierarchy, namely 'A' (an account), 'F' (a fund available for rebalance), 'I' (an institution), 'J' (a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio), 'Q', (a single bond or stock), 'X' (an exchange-trade fund).
 2. Codes that describe fund types, e.g., 'B' for bond, 'C' for cash, 'R' for real-estate, and 'S' for stock.

 Currently, the needed number of codes is almost exactly equal to the number of characters in the Latin alphabet.
 Therefore, the software only uses uppercase Latin letters for codes.
 The software uses the code library for no programmatic purpose, however, it remains available for a purpose such as report output.
 The software overloads the meaning of the character 'P' to specify the holding hierarchy type "portfolio," and also to code a portfolio-specific investment project for funds, ETFs, bonds or stocks.
+The key for the rows in the file is the code itself, and it should be unique.
 The following are the fields of a code file row.

 ### Code